scottbw/analytics-udd/udd/student.md

 ##VLE_ID
 ###Description.
-The ID assigned to a student by the VLE.
+The ID assigned to a student by the main VLE.

 ###Purpose
 Analytics